Hiluhree/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 7: A script that will move a file called betty from home to the new directory created above.</br>
 Task 8: A script that will delete file betty from the new location.</br>
 Task 9: A script that will delete the directory my_first_directory that is in the /tmp/ directory path.</br>
+Task 10: A script that will Change working directory to the previous one.</br>